Cart 0

 Hijwegen’s focus shifted from preserving moments to creating them, reflecting his passion for finding meaning and beauty in randomness.
 Each frame invites us to see not just the world, but how it feels.

-Nina Hauben now represented by Kahmann Gallery
+Nina Hauben now represented by HUNGRY EYE Gallery

-Kahmann Gallery is proud to announce our newest artist, Nina Hauben.
+Hungry Eye Gallery is proud to announce our newest artist, Nina Hauben.
 Hauben (b.
 1996) is a talented artist based in Amsterdam, The Netherlands, celebrated for her distinctive photography that bridges fashion and pure art.
 Her work creates a harmonious interplay where the two not only coexist but also elevate one another.

 Hauben’s art serves as a personal visual translation of emotions, transforming her inner thoughts into a unique language of self-discovery.
 Each series unfolds in phases, capturing subtle shifts in perspective and offering viewers a reflective space to explore.